patrickbwarren/SunlightHNC/README.md

 The current stable release is version 1.7

 Version 1.7 handles an arbitrary number of components (rather than a maximum of three, as for previous versions).

-The present development snapshot incorporates the exact and approximate pair interactions for Slater charge smearing.
-These
+The present development snapshot incorporates the exact and approximate pair potentials for Slater charge smearing.

 #### Features